Updated 15 June 2021

 How much does the test cost?

-The RT-PCR test costs Rs 850, as per the cap set by the government.
+The RT-PCR test costs has been slashed to Rs 600, against the earlier cost of Rs 850.
+Rapid antigen test costs Rs 150.
 Payment can be done through cash or digital mode.

 How long until I can get the results?